fgimian/fgimian.github.io/blog/content/post/setting-up-vs-code-for-c-sharp-development.md

     // Configure ruler markers to assist with detecting long lines "editor.rulers": [100],

-    // Automatically format your code as you type "editor.formatOnType": true,
+    // Automatically format your code as you type and save "editor.formatOnType": true,
+    "editor.formatOnSave": true,

     // Ensure that whitespace is cleaned up when saving "files.trimTrailingWhitespace": true,